 Granted, if you made that objection to Jarmusch, he'd think you were drearily conventional.
-It was clear 30 years ago that he had little interest in narrative or character, but the whole too-cool-for-school shtick has massively expanded since then.
+It was clear a third of a century ago that he had little interest in narrative or character, but the whole too-cool-for-school shtick has massively expanded since then.
 For a film featuring so much coffee, almost all its episodes are sluggish and enervated, as if cast and crew are still waiting for their first jolt of caffeine.
 Even the idea of wacky twosomes is less interesting in practice: in the old days, you might have wrung some juice out of it β Laurence Olivier and Sammy Davis Jr, Benny Hill and Gore Vidal, etc β but the trouble here is that whoever shows up lapses almost immediately into the default too-hip-to-trip mode of the Jarmusch repertory company.
 Bill Murray, for example, plays himself moonlighting as a waiter, where he serves the Wu-Tang Clan's GZA and RZA, also playing themselves, and drinks the coffee direct from the pot, whereupon RZA, who is also a practitioner of alternative medicine, prescribes to Bill a course of gargling with oven cleaner.

 I have the feeling that in cold print that sounds a lot livelier than it is.
 In practice, it plays like an overlong round of "Whose Line Is It Anyway?" where all the participants are stoned.
 For the rest, there's Tom Waits and Iggy Pop and Jack and Meg White eschewing drama, acting, dialogue, timing.
 As CinquΓ© Lee demands of Steve Buscemi, "So what are you saying?
 What's the punchline?'"
 Jim Jarmusch's disinclination to provide answers to those questions made him a hip dude on the margins of mainstream movies.
 But by 2004 he was a lot more marginal than hip.